zix99/traefik-lazyload/README.md

 ## Labels

+Use these on containers you want to be lazy-loaded.

 * `lazyloader=true` -- (Required) Add to containers that should be managed
 * `lazyloader.stopdelay=5m` -- Amount of time to wait for idle network traffick before stopping a container
 * `lazyloader.waitforcode=200` -- Waits for this HTTP result from downstream before redirecting user.
 Can be comma-separated list